Boundless CLI

 The proving

-subcommand is used to execute guest code locally and generate proofs for specific requests.
+subcommand is used to execute guest code locally, lock and generate proofs for specific requests.

-Note: The proving subcommands are not equivalent to running a bento prover.
+Note: The proving subcommands are not equivalent to running a prover cluster.

 proving execute [--request-path <PATH> | --request-id <U256> [--tx-hash <HASH>] [--request-digest <B256>]]